yuvipanda/words/content/post/kbatch.md

 3. Where to send stdout / stderr (by default, mimic `sbatch` behavior and put it on your homedir)
 4. Job name / comment for you to keep track of it

 Users shouldn't have to specify environment or home directories - these should be automatically detected to match current JupyterHub notebook environment.
+We could probably allow `KBATCH` commands in the script, similar to `SBATCH` commands - but more conversation with people who actually use this is needed :)

 ### `kqueue`